 If you haven’t been to Sol Verde for breakfast burritos, you haven’t experienced one of Bend’s true gems.
 However, you can stop by starting at 8:30 a.m. and be the judge yourself.
 Find them on Galveston Ave across the street from Boss Rambler Beer Club.

 This truck never moves and never leaves for events—and all of their food is made from scratch!
-Consider the chile verde bowl, which comes with pork, tomatillos, green chile, potatoes, and onions.
+Consider the chile verde bowl with pork, tomatillos, green chile, potatoes, and onions.
 It’s served with cheese, onion, tomato, cilantro, and warm flour or corn tortilla with a side of Mexi-slaw.
 Are you drooling yet?

 Come early for the breakfast burritos, or stay for lunch and a smothered burrito.
 But, don’t wait too long!
-Sol Verde is open until 2 p.m. on weekdays and 1 p.m. on Saturdays.
+Sol Verde is open seasonally from spring until the end of summer until from 8:30 a.m. to 2 p.m. on weekdays and 1 p.m. on Saturdays.
+Visit Sol Verde at 1040 NW Galveston Ave, Bend.

 5. El Taquero